Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Saint Louis University’s M.A. program in American studies gives students a solid grounding in the origins, development, practices and theoretical framework of the field, as well as aiding them in the pursuit of independent research and academic writing.
-The M.A. is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, nonprofit agencies and other venues.
-Some students may also pursue SLU's M.A. in American studies as a prelude to further degrees, such as a professional M.A. or doctorate.

-SLU's M.A. in American studies is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, nonprofit agencies and other venues.
+SLU's M.A. in American studies is a stand-alone degree useful for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, nonprofit agencies and other venues.
 Some students may also pursue the M.A. in American studies as a prelude to further degrees, such as a professional M.A. or doctorate.

 An undergraduate degree or equivalent in a humanities or social science area is required; additional prerequisite work may be required at the discretion of the department.